gitjps/docker101/lab1.md

 Status: Downloaded newer image for ubuntu:latest
 ```

+The `docker container` command is used to manage containers.
+The `docker container run` command will run a command in a new container.

-The `docker run` command will result first in a `docker pull` to download the ubuntu image onto your host.
+The `docker container run` command will result first in a `docker pull` to download the ubuntu image onto your host if the image is not already found on your local repository.
 Once it is downloaded, it will start the container.
 The output for the running container should look like this:

 ```sh
 top - 20:32:46 up 3 days, 17:40,  0 users,  load average: 0.00, 0.01, 0.00